-Imagine you want to share a base with your teammates with different access rights: You want all of your coworkers to have read-only access to all tables in the base, but some should have read-write access to some tables and a few to all tables.
-Sounds complicated to implement and, indeed, it was until SeaTable 1.5.
-A base had to be broken up into several bases and then shared separately with the different permissions to the different groups.
+Imagine you want to share a base with your team members with different access rights: All colleagues should have at least read access, but some colleagues should have read-write access to a few tables, and a few hand-picked colleagues should have full access to all tables.
+Sounds complicated to implement and in fact it was.
+One base had to be split into several bases and then shared with the different groups with different rights.
+Until now!

-In this new release, we introduce custom sharing permissions.
-Thanks to them, the above scenario causes no headache anymore.
-A custom sharing permission consists of individual access rules for all tables and their views in a base.
-With a custom sharing permission, you may grant read-write access to one table, but read-only access to another.
-But this is not all: Permissions can even be defined on a view-level.
-So you may grant read-write access to a specific view of a table, but read-only access to the default view.
-If you want to grant no access to a table or view, you can do that too.
-No problem, just grant neither read-write nor read-only access.
-And it gets even better: An unlimited number of custom sharing permissions can be defined for every base.
-You were longing for more fine-grained access control in SeaTable?
-Well, you just got it!
+In the new version we introduce user-defined release permissions.
+Thanks to them, the scenario just mentioned is possible without much headache.
+A custom share permission consists of individual access rights for all tables and views in a base.
+With a custom share permission, you can, for example, grant read access to one table but extended read-write access to another table in the base.
+But that's not all: custom shares can also be specified at the view level.
+You can therefore grant read-write access to a specific view of a table, but read-only access to the default view.
+If you do not want to grant access to a table or view at all, that is also possible.
+Simply grant neither read nor read-write access.
+And best of all, you can define as many custom share permissions as you want for each base.
+Have you been longing for more granular permission management in SeaTable?
+Now you have it!